Stetson University main gate

 5. Refunds

-Refunds: If your payment and financial aid exceed the Total Current Term Charges after all credits have been applied, you’ll be issued a refund.
-You can choose to receive your refund via direct deposit or as a paper check.
-Refunds are typically processed by the Financial Aid department after the term begins, usually at the end of the registration period.
-Please keep in mind that refunds from financial aid won’t be available until your enrollment has been confirmed.
+Refunds: If your payment and financial aid exceed the Total Current Term Charges after all credits have been applied, you will be issued a refund.
+You can choose to receive your refund via direct deposit or as a paper check (see below).
+Refunds are typically processed by Financial Aid after the Course Add/Drop Deadline for the term (Academic Calendar).
+Please keep in mind that refunds from Financial Aid will not be available until your enrollment has been confirmed.